RedHatQE/widgetastic.core/docs/README.md

 # Widgetastic.Core Documentation

-This directory contains the comprehensive documentation for widgetastic.core, provide a superior learning experience for developers using this powerful web automation framework.
+This directory contains the comprehensive documentation for widgetastic.core, providing a superior learning experience for developers using this powerful web automation framework.

 ## 🏗️ Building the Documentation